Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 # Step2: Build a single binary that bundles all the backends (flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server.
 # The versions of flyteidl, flyteadmin, flyteplugins, and flytepropeller used to build the single binary are defined in `go.mod`.
-sudo apt-get -y install jq # You may need to install jq sudo apt-get -y install jq # You may need to install jq go mod tidy sudo make compile
+sudo apt-get -y install jq # You may need to install jq go mod tidy sudo make compile